 The Commission on Higher Education is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Commission on Recognition of post-secondary Education.

-All education programs at ESU are also accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the Pennsylvania Department of Education.
+All education programs at ESU are also accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the Pennsylvania Department of Education.

 Other program accreditation at ESU include: